stefanotorresi/facile-it.github.io/content/blog/eng/how-php-7-tdd-helped-me-sleep-better.md

 # My experience
 On my daily job, I do all this mental juggling on a pretty big project, which is based on PHP 5.5, Symfony 2.8, Doctrine and so on; in this project we luckily use a good deal of **good practices**, and **automated sofware testing** is one of those.
 I actually switched to this job to learn about doing automatic testing, continuous integration and other best practices.

-Nearly half a year ago I became a dad.
+Nearly half a year ago **I became a dad**.
 It has been great, and you also get some unexpected perks!
 For example, my colleagues got me this gift for my son:
 <p style="text-align: center;">
     ![A blue elePHPant!](/images/how-php-7-tdd-helped-me-sleep-better/blue-elephpant.jpg)
 </p>